• Menu

 For many years, Gränsfors Bruk has been producing high-quality products in Sweden, and it was one of the first companies to introduce axe-making into mass production methods.

 The Akka Foresters Premium Outdoor Axe from Gränsfors Bruk is made from Swedish steel and comes with a handle made from American hickory.
-This means it will last longer than most other axes, which typically come with handles made from European beechwood or Birchwood.
+This design will last longer than most other axes, which typically come with handles made from European beechwood or Birchwood.
 Since Birchwood isn’t as durable as hickory, it can crack or break more easily if your blade hits a knot in your wood.
-Since we all know accidents happen when working with sharp objects, having an axe with a long-lasting handle is extremely important.

-In addition to being durable, Gränsfors Bruk uses traditional forging techniques when creating its axes, so they look beautiful too!
 Their axes even come with a lifetime warranty against defects in materials and quality.
 If you need an affordable yet high-quality tool for your next project, check out Hults Bruk’s Akka Foresters Premium Outdoor Axe.

 Council Sport Utility Boys’ axe